 The point is this: As soon as you hear that the cherry trees are blossoming, make your trip up to Door County to check them out.
 You’ll be glad you did, and if you wait, you might miss it.

-Where Can You See Door County Cherry Blossoms?
+Where Can You See the Cherry Blossoms of Door County?

-You can check out the cherry blossoms at Door County orchards across the county!
-Remember, though, that these are private property.
+You can check out the cherry blossoms of Door County orchards across the county!
+The blossoms of Door County are hard to miss because they are so spread out.
+Florists, flower lovers, and aesthetes will love to see them.
+Remember, though, that these orchards are private property.
 Be respectful and get permission before you go into the orchard for your Instagram shots!

 Check out our post on cherry picking in Door County to find out more about orchards in the area.